 It doesn’t have to mean hardship and torment

 In other words, adventure doesn’t have to include chewing locusts, wrestling alligators or BASE jumping.
 It simply has to involve leaving your comfort zone and getting out there.
 You can do that in any way you choose.
 There’s nothing in the small print that mentions hardship and torment along the way.
 There’s nothing that says it can’t be immensely enjoyable, too.
-The secret, experts say, is in focussing on adventure’s meaning.
+The secret, experts say, is in focusing on adventure’s meaning.

 “The human mind is a needs-meeting machine,” explains motivation expert and life coach, Phil Drinkwater.
 “Some of these needs are shared by everyone – like food, water and sleep.
 Other needs are more nuanced and present only in a section of the population.
 These come under a list of categories, including connection, play, peace and meaning.
 Within ‘meaning’ you’ll find needs – like discovery, self-expression, challenge, growth and stimulation – and that’s where adventure would typically exist for a person.”

 How that adventure looks is, therefore, up to you and the kind of discovery and stimulation you personally need.
 A camping trip to the Rockies, for example, could involve a portaledge on the side of a cliff, or a £3,000-a-night tented pavilion at Amangiri, Utah, depending on your personal meaning.
 I’ve done both on travel assignments recently, and the latter option definitely wins for me.

 Luxury and adventure, you see, needn’t be mutually exclusive.
 In fact, there are plenty of occasions where taking the luxury option can actually increase the adventure level, like taking a vintage sidecar through the Moroccan desert or jetting off for some gourmet cave-dining in Argentina.

 Adventure actually improves when shared